stahlleiton/cms-das-pre-exercises/_episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md

 Fork the repository [GitHATSLPC/GitHATS](https://github.com/GitHATSLPC/GitHATS) repository by clicking "Fork" at the top right corner of the page.
 This makes a copy of the repository under your [GitHub] account.

-Clone your fork of the repository to a scratch directory on your local machine or cmslpc:
+Clone your fork of the repository to a scratch directory on your local machine or lxplus:

 ```shell
 mkdir scratch